EITLabworks/Dynamic-Object-Trajectory-Prediction-of-Time-Dependent-EIT-Data-Using-RNNs/README.md

   <img src="images/reconstruction_process.png" width="50%">
 </p>
 <p align="center" style="font-size: smaller;">
-  <em>Figure.
-1: Overview of the reconstruction process of the proposed reconstruction model.
+  <em>Figure 2: Overview of the reconstruction process of the proposed reconstruction model.
 A sequence of four voltage measurements is used to predict the conductivity distribution of the next time step.</em>
 </p>

 ## Training of reconstruction network